copsTvFan/cops-episode-guide/guide.md

 ### S32E01

+Aired 2019-06-04.

+**Tracks of My Tears**

+- Officers keep the lid on a traffic stop that takes a turn for the worse.
+- A paranoid uncle assaults his teenage nephew while searching for some lost items.
+- A woman on probation freaks out when she finds out what's in her car.

 TODO

 ### S32E02

+Aired 2019-06-11.

+**Ounce of Confidence**

+- A shop owner gets a big surprise when a runaway offender hides in her store.
+- Deputies pull over a moving van and find more than furniture in the back.
+- Police confront a woman about trespassing for the third time in a week.

 TODO

 ### S32E03

+Aired 2019-06-18.

+**Father Figure**

+- Everyone is on edge after a deranged man harasses his sister and her coworkers.
+- A driver plays innocent during a traffic stop, but his passengers call his bluff.
+- A man with a checkered past vows to do better by his young son.

 TODO

 ### S32E04

+Aired 2019-06-25.

+**Any Way You Slice It**

+- A young man turns on his crew after their night of joyriding gets cut short.
+- An unlucky pizza delivery driver flags down police after getting robbed.
+- Deputies identify a distinctive scent when they pull over a suspicious car.

 TODO

 ### S32E05

+Aired 2019-07-02.

+**Don't Fence Me In**

+- Deputies react quickly and nab a suspect with a penchant for identity theft.
+- Two women learn the value of keeping track of what's in their bags.
+- police help a high school student understand that his parents just want the best for him.

 TODO

 ### S32E06

+Aired 2019-07-09.

+**Truck Amok**

+- A man in cuffs tries to bet deputies that he can outrun them next time.
+- A teenager can't deny the evidence that places him at the scene of a robbery.
+- Sparks go flying when a trucker takes his whole family on a high-speed chase.

 TODO

 ### S32E07

+Aired 2019-07-16.

+**Mommy Loves You**

+- A protective mother tries to hide her daughter deputies... and consequences.
+- Police search for the key to a mysterious glove compartment.
+- A rideshare driver gets pulled over when her passenger raises deputies' suspicions.

 TODO

 ### S32E08

+Aired 2019-07-23.

+**Red in the Face**

+- Emotions run high after a mom with a warrant fails to elude deputies.
+- Police pull over a habitual traffic offender after they spot him behind the wheel.
+- Cops roll up to a reported fight and find evidence of a bloody argument.

 TODO

 ### S32E09

+Aired 2019-07-30.

+**Out of Breath**

+- A wanted burglary suspect exhausts himself after jumping too many fences.
+- Officers engage in a tense standoff with a felon who won't come out of his grandma's house.
+- Things go south for a man with a questionable-looking moped.

 TODO

 ### S32E10

+Aired 2019-08-06.

+**Front Seat Fumble**

+- A convenience store confrontation turns into a parking lot skirmish.
+- An uncoordinated car passenger attracts deputies' attention.
+- A suspicious man swears he peeked into a closed store because he wanted to read their menu.

 TODO

 ### S32E11

+Aired 2019-08-13.

+**Dash and Salt**

+- Nerves get the better of one woman when she tries to elude a deputy on a bike.
+- Deputies come to a decision after two animated exes tell their sides of the story.
+- A man's choice in seasonings raises a red flag for police.

 TODO

 ### S32E12

+Aired 2019-08-20.

+**Parental Guidance**

+- An unlucky family gets a rude awakening when a drunk driver crashes out in their driveway.
+- A suspended license doesn't stop a man from driving his dad home.
+- A car full of teens gets pulled over on their way to a movie.

 TODO

 ### S32E13

+Aired 2019-09-10.

+**Brush With Trouble**

+- Vehicles peel out of a parking lot when officers arrive to break up a street race.
+- A goofy driver tries to crack jokes to lessen the seriousness of his mistake.
+- A wanted woman cares more about her oral hygiene than her warrant.

 TODO

 ### S32E14

+Aired 2019-09-17.

+**Instant Regret**

+- An apologetic motorcyclist is lucky to be alive after crashing out on a dark road.
+- Deputies question two passengers during a traffic stop.
+- A young driver admits his situation doesn't look good when police pull him over.

 TODO

 ### S32E15

+Aired 2019-09-24.

+**I Told You So**

+- A woman's birthday ends with a foot pursuit.
+- Deputies are skeptical when a suspect claims he was given a freebie.
+- Grandma comes to the rescue when a scared teen gets pulled over without a license.

 TODO

 ### S32E16

+Aired 2019-10-01.

+**Welcome Home**

+- A driver escapes a traffic stop and pretends to be a laundromat customer.
+- A young man gets pulled over on his way to a party.
+- Deputies respond to a distressed woman whose ex-boyfriend locked her out of the house.

 TODO

 ### S32E17

+Aired 2019-10-08.

+**Cracking the Code**

+- A trespassing suspect asks a lot of questions instead of answering them.
+- Deputies uncover a heap of contraband during a traffic stop.
+- Exes do their best to tolerate each other for a few more hours until one leaves for rehab.

 TODO

 ### S32E18

+Aired 2020-01-07.

+**Barely There**

+- Officers deal with a delirious man who was found naked on his neighbor's porch.
+- A driver tries to ditch cops on foot but mistakenly leaves his shoes behind.
+- An argumentative couple has trouble moving on from a tragic event.

 TODO

 ### S32E19

+Aired 2020-01-14.

+**Thicker Than Water**

+- A family calls the police when they realize an intruder is in their house.
+- A mother asks her son to seek help after deputies find some unsavory items in his car.
+- Tensions reach a breaking point for a young man and his stepdad.

 TODO

 ### S32E20

+Aired 2020-01-28.

+**Hammer to Fall**

+- Police chase a man running away from his car and a warrant.
+- A driver is just as unlicensed as his vehicle.
+- A domestic violence call involves two lovers and a hammer.

 TODO

 ### S32E21

+Aired 2020-02-04.

+**If the Shoe Fits**

+- A shoplifter flees on foot after stealing kids' shoes
+- An erratic driver has a concealed firearm (and something less concealed).
+- A man on probation gets his car searched.

 TODO

 ### S32E22

+Aired 2020-02-11.

+**Too Little Too Late**

+- A driver theorizes about America after fleeing a traffic stop.
+- Charges keep adding up for an unlicensed driver.
+- A woman stops at nothing to get to her trailer.

 TODO

 ### S32E23

+Aired 2020-02-25.

+**Not Up For Debate**

+- A driver leaves her car during a routine traffic stop.
+- Officers stop a car that appears to have fake tags.
+- Police respond to an altercation between a father and son.

 TODO

 ### S32E24

+Aired 2020-03-03.

+**Breathing Fire**

+- Officers suspect meth use by a man sleeping in a bus station.
+- A pedestrian's multiple bags of drugs suggest trafficking.
+- A drunk driver claims she was set up.

 TODO

 ### S32E25

+Aired 2020-03-10.

+**Points for Neatness**

+- A burglary results in an act of solidarity.
+- A foot pursuit ends when the K-9 unit shows up.
+- A person with a substance user disorder leaves a strong impression on an officer.

 TODO

 ### S32E26

+Aired 2020-03-17.

+**Slow and Unsteady**

+- A man on a motorcycle evades an officer.
+- A woman in a suspicious vehicle accrues multiple charges.
+- A traffic stop reveals two men under the influence.

 TODO

 ### S32E27

+Aired 2020-03-24.

+**You Got It Twisted**

+- After an evening car chase ends in a front lawn, police hunt for clues to find the truth.
+- A frustrated woman attempts to talk sense into a guy who won't face reality.
+- A cop has a heart-to-heart with a veteran who is down on his luck.

 TODO

 ### S32E28

+Aired 2020-03-31.

+**Gun in The Gutter**

+- A suspect bails out of his friend's car when deputies catch him making a shady move.
+- A nervous driver preemptively denies ownership of all his clothes.
+- A man's decision to fire off some rounds puts his neighborhood on edge.

 TODO

 ### S32E29

+Aired 2020-04-07.

+**New Car Smell**

+- A fleeing driver forges his own path in order to get away from police.
+- Officers tell the employee of a car dealership to invest in more security cameras.
+- Emotions run high as a deputy breaks up an explosive domestic situation.

 TODO

 ### S32E30

+Aired 2020-04-14.

+**Counterfeit Cruising**

+- A young woman claims not to know her passengers.
+- The search of a man's car leads to more charges.
+- A woman learns not to start vehicles with a screwdriver.

 TODO

 ### S32E31

+Aired 2020-04-28.

+**Taking The Low Road**

+- Police go off-roading to follow a stolen car.
+- A man has odd excuses for having suspicious items.
+- An officer settles a dispute between a wife and her jealous husband.

 TODO

 ### S32E32

+Aired 2020-05-05.

+**Dog Days Are Over**

+- The late-night search for a wanted man turns up some unexpected results.
+- Two suspects watch their lies fall apart when an officer recognizes them.
+- Officers urge a woman to turn her life around so she can protect her dogs.

 TODO

 ### S32E33

+Aired 2020-05-12.

+**Love and Marriage**

+- A motorcyclist tries to escape on foot.
+- A couple's synthetic marijuana use catches up with them.
+- An officer tries to get the real story behind a domestic disturbance.

 TODO